fsprojects/fsharp-language-server/README.md

 The implementation is a thin wrapper around [F# Compiler Service](https://fsharp.github.io/FSharp.Compiler.Service/) and is heavily focused on performance.
 For example, autocompleting in medium-sized file in F# Language Server (left) and Ionide (right):

 ![Autocomplete warm](videos/LSP-vs-Ionide-Warm.gif)
+# Contributing
+Please do!

+Any help is very much appreciated, issues, PR's, even just asking a question about how something works.
+I'm happy to help and be helped
+## Building

+Run :

+- ``npm install`` to setup node deps (not needed unless you plan to build the vsix extension package)

+- ``dotnet tool restore`` to install paket

+- ``dotnet paket install`` to install all dependencies

+Then refer to the build scripts.

+Essentially you just publish the language server with ``dotnet publish -c Release src/FSharpLanguageServer`` then run ``vsce package -o build.vsix`` to package it up

+If you want to try your newly created extension run ``code --install-extension build.vsix``

+You can also change the Fsharp.debug setting in vscode which will cause the installed extension to try to build fslsp when it launches.
+Very handy for testing many smaller changes without republishing the extension.